yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2023/index.md

 The best part of this release is in the technical aspect.
 Gone is the clunky and slow Koei Tecmo engine. `Fire Emblem Engage` uses  the much more flexible and optimized Unity engine instead.

-For us emulator users, this means 60 FPS is achievable on very low end hardware, and the game can be reasonably played with the framerate unlocked too.
-Only some animations and 2D elements rush out, something we hope the modding community can solve.
+For us emulation fans, this means 60 FPS is achievable on very low-end hardware, and the game can be reasonably played with the framerate unlocked too.
+Only some animations and 2D elements experience issues with the higher framerates, something we hope the modding community can solve.
 We expect to see 120 and even 240 FPS mods working fine on reasonably powerful hardware.

 Another point, and maybe even more important, is shader stuttering.
 Koei’s engine is notoriously infamous for having bloated shaders that, without tons of work from our side, can make any GPU driver crash on timeouts.
 Unity, on the other hand, has much lighter shaders, allowing Vulkan’s parallel building to shine, and asynchronous shader building provides extra help, if your CPU doesn’t have enough threads to hide what little stutter remains.

-Still, new game release, new issues, and new fixes for them, so let’s list what has been done so far.
+Still, new game release, new issues, and new fixes for them.
+So let’s list what has been done so far.

-byte[], who may or may not have just discovered the Fire Emblem series, noticed an issue with the shader compiler: the only place where multisampled (MSAA) textures were actually being intentionally processed in shaders was in the `GLASM` shader backend, albeit incorrectly.
+[byte[]](https://github.com/liamwhite), who may or may not have just discovered the Fire Emblem series, noticed an issue with the shader compiler: the only place where multisampled (MSAA) textures were actually being intentionally processed in shaders was in the `GLASM` shader backend, albeit incorrectly.
 In the `GLSL` backend, it was completely ignored, and in the `SPIR-V` backend, it produced an invalid combination of arguments to a `SPIR-V` instruction, which caused Mesa to abort when processing our shader.
 {{< gh-hovercard "9652" "Passing through multisample information" >}} fixed the crash, but left more work to do...